Slavery in the colonial history of the United States: Carolinas

-The first African slaves in what would become the present-day United States of America arrived August 9, 1526 in Winyah Bay with a Spanish expedition.
-Lucas Vázquez de Ayllón brought 600 colonists to start a colony.
+The first African slaves in what would become the present-day United States of America arrived in Puerto Rico in the early 16th century, at the hands of the Portuguese.
+The island's native population was conquered by the Spanish settler Juan Ponce de León with the help of a free West African conquistador, Juan Garrido, by 1511.
+The slave population on the island grew after the Spanish crown granted import rights to its citizens, but did not reach its peak until the 18th century.
+African slaves arrived on August 9, 1526, in Winyah Bay (off the coast of present-day South Carolina) with a Spanish expedition.
+Lucas Vázquez de Ayllón brought 600 colonists to start a colony at San Miguel de Gualdape.
 Records say the colonists included enslaved Africans, without saying how many.
 After a month Ayllón moved the colony to what is now Georgia.